Free & Affordable Points of Interest & Things to Do in the Florida Keys

 History of Diving Museum: Adult admission to this unique museum is $12.
 The museum's founder, Sally Bauer, has been inducted into the Women Divers Hall of Fame.

 Windley Key Fossil Reef Geological State Park: See a cross-section of an actual coral reef, above ground – for free!
-You might even find a valuable fossil.
+You might even see a fossil.

 Long Key Bridge fishing: Cast off between mile markers 63 and 65.
 A fishing license is required, though available at most retailers including Kmart, bait and tackle shops and the like.
 There's no charge to drop a line; if you catch dinner, you'll save even more money!